Skip to main content

 For instance, start the Internet Information Services (IIS) Manager, right-click the Sites item in the Connections section and select Add Website.
 In the invoked dialog, specify the site name, path to the folder with the client-side functionality, and the website’s IP address.

-12. For the example to work correctly, you should first run a backend project in Visual Studio, and then, run a client part.
+12. For the example to work correctly, run the backend project followed by the client part.

 Check the following: